dwshadle/florence-price-catalog/_texts/price-piano_concerto_no1.md

 ## Notes

-[^fn1]: The editors at G. Schirmer, Inc., used this set of parts to create the published edition of Price's original orchestration.
+[^fn1]: The editors at G. Schirmer, Inc., <a href="https://www.wisemusicclassical.com/features/2020/02/florence-price-original-manuscripts/" target="_blank">used this set of parts</a> to create the published edition of Price's original orchestration.